omni-us/jsonargparse/DOCUMENTATION.rst

 Parsers
 =======

-An argument parser is created just like it is done with python's `argparse
+An argument parser is created just like it is done with Python's `argparse
 <https://docs.python.org/3/library/argparse.html>`__.
 You import the module,
 create a parser object and then add arguments to it.
 A simple example would be: